-The Foyer has helped thousands of young people and adults in the North East of Scotland deal with - and move on from - tough situations including homelessness, unemployment, mental illness and poverty.
+The Foyer has helped thousands of young people and adults in the North East of Scotland to deal with, and move on from, tough situations including homelessness, unemployment, mental illness and poverty.
 Now we are also working hard to tackle the causes that lead to crisis.

 The next phase of Aberdeen Foyer’s mission is being led by a new Chief Executive.
 Leona McDermid took over in August from Ken Milroy, who retired after 22 years at the helm.

-Leona, who was previously an Executive Director with the Foyer for the last 10 years, said: "Even before joining the organisation, I was very aware of the Foyer's outstanding reputation and commitment to making a real difference in the lives of so many across the North East.
+Leona, who for 10 years was an Executive Director with the Foyer, said: "Even before joining the organisation I was very aware of the Foyer's outstanding reputation and commitment to making a real difference in the lives of so many across the North East.